8 Things You Can Sell to Get Extra Cash (and Space)

 You might think your possessions have little value, but the demand for gently used items is actually large.
 Across the internet and in your hometown, buyers often go for preowned items like these:

-Unless you’ve got a rare first edition or autographed copy, you won’t earn a ton, but many sites do pay for used books.
+Unless you’ve got a rare first edition or autographed copy, you won’t earn a ton, but many sites or local shops do pay for used books.

 2. Gift Cards